CAREER: A Foundation Model for Labor Sequence Data: CAREER

-Instead of training a transformer on small administrative datasets from scratch, we leverage information from a large resumes dataset and \textit{transfer} this knowledge to the small datasets.
-We begin by fitting CAREER to a large dataset of resumes, a process known as \textit{pretraining}, to learn an initial representation of careers.
-To train the model on a small administrative dataset, we do not initialize the parameters randomly; instead, we initialize with the representations learned from resumes.
-After this initialization, all parameters are re-estimated on the small dataset by optimizing the likelihood, a process known as \textit{fine-tuning}.
+Thus CAREER incorporates the patterns embedded in large-scale resume data into the analysis of survey datasets.
+It does this through transfer learning: CAREER is first \textit{pretrained} on a large dataset of resumes to learn an initial representation of careers.
+When CAREER is then fit to a small survey dataset, parameters are not initialized randomly; instead, they are initialized with the representations learned from resumes.
+After initialization, all parameters are \textit{fine-tuned} on the small dataset by optimizing the likelihood.
 Because the objective function is non-convex, learned representations depend on their initial values.
 Initializing with the pretrained representations ensures that the model does not need to re-learn representations on the small dataset.
 Instead, it only adjusts representations to account for dataset differences.

-This transfer learning approach takes inspiration from similar methods in NLP, such as BERT and the GPT family of models \citep{Devlin2019Bert,radford2018improving}.
-These methods pretrain transformers on large corpora, such as unpublished books or Wikipedia, and fine-tune them to make predictions on small datasets such as movie reviews.
+CAREER is designed to be a foundation model \citep{bommasani2021opportunities}: after pretraining on large-scale resume data, CAREER can be transferred to downstream survey datasets.
+CAREER takes inspiration from foundation models developed in other domains, such as NLP \citep{Devlin2019Bert,radford2018improving,radford2019language,brown2020language}, image generation \citep{ramesh2021zero}, music generation \citep{copet2023simple}, and coding \citep{li2023starcoder}.
+For example, in NLP, transformers are pretrained on large corpora, such as unpublished books or web crawl data, and then fine-tuned to make predictions on small datasets such as movie reviews \citep{Devlin2019Bert}.
 Our approach is analogous.
-Although the resumes dataset may not be representative or carefully curated, it contains many more job sequences than most administrative datasets.
-This volume enables CAREER to learn generalizable representations that transfer to administrative datasets.
+Although the resumes dataset may not be representative or carefully curated, it contains many more job sequences than most survey datasets.
+This volume enables CAREER to learn representations that transfer to survey datasets.